funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-custom-ext/vs-custom-ext.md

 ![09](09.png)

-For now let’s learn how to install extension locally, just to use it on daily basis.
+For now let's learn how to install extension locally, just to use it on daily basis.

 Go to .\bin\debug folder of our app.
 You should find .visx file.